YouTube

 Since its purchase by Google, YouTube has expanded beyond the core website into mobile apps, network television, and the ability to link with other platforms.
-Video categories on YouTube include music videos, video clips, news, short films, feature films, songs, documentaries, movie trailers, teasers, live streams, vlogs, and more.
+Video categories on YouTube include music videos, video clips, news, short and feature films, songs, documentaries, movie trailers, teasers, TV spots, live streams, vlogs, and more.
 Most content is generated by individuals, including collaborations between YouTubers and corporate sponsors.
-Established media corporations such as Disney, Paramount, NBCUniversal, and Warner Bros.
-Discovery have also created and expanded their corporate YouTube channels to advertise to a larger audience.
+Established media, news, and entertainment corporations have also created and expanded their visibility to YouTube channels to reach bigger audiences.

 YouTube has had unprecedented social impact, influencing popular culture, internet trends, and creating multimillionaire celebrities.
-Despite all its growth and success, YouTube has been widely criticized.
-Criticism of YouTube includes the website being used to facilitate the spread of misinformation, copyright issues, routine violations of its users' privacy, enabling censorship, their guidelines and how they are implemented, and endangering child safety and wellbeing.
+Despite its growth and success, the platform has been criticized for its facilitation of the spread of misinformation and copyrighted content, routinely violating its users' privacy, excessive censorship, endangering the safety of children and their well-being, and for its inconsistent implementation of platform guidelines.

 History

 Founding and initial growth (2005–2006)

-YouTube was founded by Steve Chen, Chad Hurley, and Jawed Karim.
-The trio were early employees of PayPal, which left them enriched after the company was bought by eBay.
+YouTube was founded by Chad Hurley, Jawed Karim, and Steve Chen.
+The three were early employees at PayPal and had become wealthy after eBay's acquisition of the company.
 Hurley had studied design at the Indiana University of Pennsylvania, and Chen and Karim studied computer science together at the University of Illinois Urbana-Champaign.

 According to a story that has often been repeated in the media, Hurley and Chen developed the idea for YouTube during the early months of 2005, after they had experienced difficulty sharing videos that had been shot at a dinner party at Chen's apartment in San Francisco.
 Karim did not attend the party and denied that it had occurred, but Chen remarked that the idea that YouTube was founded after a dinner party "was probably very strengthened by marketing ideas around creating a story that was very digestible".

-Karim said the inspiration for YouTube first came from the Super Bowl XXXVIII halftime show controversy, when Janet Jackson's breast was briefly exposed by Justin Timberlake during the halftime show.
-Karim could not easily find video clips of the incident and the 2004 Indian Ocean Tsunami online, which led to the idea of a video-sharing site.
+Karim said the inspiration for YouTube came from the Super Bowl XXXVIII halftime show controversy when Janet Jackson's breast was briefly exposed by Justin Timberlake during the halftime show.
+Karim could not easily find video clips of the incident and the 2004 Indian Ocean tsunami online, which led to the idea of a video-sharing site.
 Hurley and Chen said that the original idea for YouTube was a video version of an online dating service and had been influenced by the website Hot or Not.
 They created posts on Craigslist asking attractive women to upload videos of themselves to YouTube in exchange for a $100 reward.
 Difficulty in finding enough dating videos led to a change of plans, with the site's founders deciding to accept uploads of any video.